gkannan1989/json-driven-dynamic-stepper-form/README.md

 ##  Tech Stack
 1. React
-2. React hooks (useState, useReducer, useContext, useEffect, lazy, and memo)
+2. React hooks (useState, useReducer, useMemo, useContext and useEffect)
 4. Custom hooks(useEffect) for usePersistedContext
+5. Lazy - We are using to load the component when ever needed asynchronously

 Please note: This release, we have not much focused on UI part, validation and test cases and focused only on skeleton.